 Ultra-popular Coco Palms of the past.
-Still Kauai’s most iconic resort ever.
+Still Kauai’s most iconic and most infamous resort ever.

 This was where the rich and famous once stayed, and Elvis Presley’s Blue Hawaii was filmed.
 The property consists of 20 acres fronting the highway at Wailua Beach, combined with 15 acres of state-leased land.

-This post series has now been read some quarter-million times, which is a good indication of your love of and fascination with Coco Palms.
+This post-series has now been read more than a quarter-million times, which is a good indication of your love of and fascination with Coco Palms.
 We, too, enjoy reading your hundreds of fascinating comments depicting fond memories of Coco Palms and ongoing dreams for its future.

 All essential concrete structures failed.

 The original building core was to be an integral part of future development.
-That, however, became impossible when the steel rebar within the buildings’ concrete corroded and failed as a result of exposure to ocean salt and moisture.
+That, however, became impossible when steel rebar within the buildings’ concrete corroded and failed because of exposure to ocean salt and moisture.
 The corroding steel cracked the concrete and spall due to the swelling and increased tensile load on the steel.
-That issue started on the upper floors, then expanded to affect the entire infrastructure.
+That issue began on the upper floors, then expanded to affect the entire infrastructure.

-More reasons why Coco Palms can never be a hotel again.
+More reasons Coco Palms can never be a hotel again.

 Kauai’s prior mayor JoAnn Yukimura, said development permits “should have never been issued.”
 She bemoaned that Kauai has too many hotels as it already stands.
 “Removing the cloud of resort development from the property will enable the community to come together around a new vision for that site — a vision that could include a park and culture center that interprets the history of the place.”